petkova153/Project-6/README.md

 "I notice that the different employment groups have changed through the years but why the observations start 2006?
 I notice that people were borrowing more before the crisis.
 After the crisis the self-employed people were more risk averse.
 Around 2012 people were borrowing more.
 Could it be due to lower interest rates?"

+First project review:
+Suggestion 1: Have you considered another vertical axis to mark 2008 Lehman crash date?
+Easy to do, cuts down your explanatory text and helps with pre-processing.

+Suggestion 2: I think the graph is very crowded initially.
+Could you start with just the line graph and small bubbles and either add a button to show/hide monthly income (still bubble size) or only show monthly income when one loan category is collected?

+Suggestion 3: Other and Not Available seem to be the same thing but before and after the crash.
+Can you merge them?
+Or do you need them?
+Do they help tell the story?
+What % of the data do they represent?

 ##Resources
 * Graph design is based on:[Dimple]( http://dimplejs.org/advanced_examples_viewer.html?id=advanced_interactive_legends)